 COMMUNICATIONS NEED IMPROVING

-between CDC and the people of Midhurst, and so we invited Pam and her husband Tony, Leader of the Council, to come and meet us and provide
+between CDC and the people of Midhurst and surrounding parishes, and so we invited Pam and her husband Tony, Leader of the Council, to come and meet us and provide

 A CHANCE FOR YOUR VOICE TO BE HEARD